GET-UNKNOWN-ERR0R/ClipHawk/README.md

 # ClipHawk

-ClipHawk is a project designed to [briefly describe what ClipHawk does].
+ClipHawk is a project designed to steal clipboard content.

 ## Installation